Painful Periods

 Overview

-Painful periods—also called dysmenorrhea—describe cramping or deep pelvic/abdominal pain that happens before or during menstruation.
+Painful periods—dysmenorrhea—are so common they're often written off as normal.
+But pain that is severe, worsening over time, or disruptive to daily life is worth taking seriously, and can be one of the earliest signs of endometriosis or adenomyosis.
 Many people feel some discomfort with periods, but in endometriosis and adenomyosis, the pain is often more intense, longer-lasting, and harder to control with typical measures (like over-the-counter pain relievers).
 It can radiate through the pelvis and lower abdomen and may be accompanied by nausea, diarrhea/constipation, bladder symptoms, fatigue, or pain with sex.

 In endometriosis, tissue similar to the uterine lining grows outside the uterus (for example on pelvic peritoneum, ovaries, uterosacral ligaments, bowel, bladder, or deeper pelvic structures).
 These implants can become inflamed, bleed microscopically, irritate nearby nerves, and form scar tissue (adhesions).
 That inflammatory + nerve-driven process can make menstrual cramps feel sharp, stabbing, burning, or “deep,” rather than the more typical wave-like uterine cramps.